Kraak & Smaak – 6 Tracks Which Influenced Our Career (LV Legends)

 Since these early days Kraak & Smaak have built a mighty reputation as an incredible live act and selectors of the highest quality.
 Their release schedule from the start has been hectic with 6 artist albums and a steady stream of singles and EP’s.
 They have also remixed the likes of Moby & Jamiroquai amongst a very long list of top class artists.

 Always moving forward Kraak & Smaak launched their own label Boogie Angst in 2014 and have since had 30+ releases.
-You can check our review of their Boogie Angst Vol 2 Album HERE and Vhyces Say We Will from their brand new release Boogie Beats HERE.
-You can also check out our premier of that track below and buy the release HERE
+You can check our review of their Boogie Angst Vol 2 Album HERE You can also check out our a premier of the Saine remix of E.Live’s Got Me Good below and buy the release HERE

 What we love about Kraak & Smaak is that musically they are happy to experiment, often touching on many different genres from disco to soul, breaks to house to boogie.
 They were one of the first acts on our list to speak to for our legends feature so we are very pleased that today they have sent us in 6 brilliant tracks (+a bonus track) which have heavily influenced their musical career.
 From heavy Acid house from Phuture to a sublime hip hop cut up from Coldcut to classic Garage from MJ Cole.
 Check them out below.

 For more info on Kraak & Smaak Check:

 Liasons Dangereuses – Los Ninos del Parque (Roadrunner)